Airbus nears settlements with US, UK, French investigators

-PARIS (AP) — Airbus says it has reached potential settlement agreements with financial investigators in the U.S., Britain and France.
+PARIS (AP) — Airbus said Tuesday it has reached preliminary settlement deals with authorities in the U.S., Britain and France investigating alleged fraud and bribery.
+While it did not disclose the size of the settlements, it put aside 3.6 billion euros ($4 billion) to cover the costs.

+The plea deals have yet to be approved by courts in all three countries, with court hearings due on Jan.
+31. If approved, the settlements would end four years of investigations that have damaged the European plane maker's reputation and bottom line.

 British and French authorities are investigating alleged fraud and bribery related to Airbus’ use of outside consultants to sell planes.
 U.S. authorities are also investigating Airbus' compliance with American arms trafficking regulations.

-The European plane maker said in a statement Tuesday it has “reached agreement in principle” with the investigating bodies, but released no details.
-It said the potential settlement agreements must be approved by courts in the three countries.
+Airbus said in two statements Tuesday it has “reached agreement in principle” with the investigating bodies.
+It said the potential settlement agreements must be approved by courts in the three countries and would provide more details once the deals have been finalized.

 Airbus, one of Europe's leading manufacturers, has suffered financially because of the investigations, and has promised to cut out middlemen from its business dealings.